yagopv/portfolio/_posts/2015-12-01-uterque-web.markdown

 ---

 #### The Website
-Since the beginning of the site from these days we maintain and develop new features at Uterqüe.
+Since the beginning of the site from these days we maintain and develop new features at Uterqüe and introduce new technologies in the site for faster and better rendering.

 #### Tech
 - HTML